 HUM320 (Liberal Arts) Interdisciplinary Honors Seminar 3 hrs.
 3 crs.
 Selected advanced topics will be explored from an interdisciplinary perspective.
-Students will read from the original source in each discipline covered in the course and synthesize the material through class discussion, written assignments, and oral prese Preq: Membership in the York College Honors Program or permission of the instructor.
+Students will read from the original source in each discipline covered in the course and synthesize the material through class discussion, written assignments, and oral presentations.
+Preq: Membership in the York College Honors Program or permission of the instructor.
+This course may be repeated for no more than 9 credits if different topics are studied.
+The topic varies with each offering.